pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 * It can mitigate the pain of the user.
 * There is no bug introduced by the change itself.

-Then the code can be accepted.
+Then, we can accept the code.

-Of course, code review should have some minimal requirements.
+Besides, you should also check some minimal requirements of code reviews.

-For a bug fix PR, if it comes with no test case, the reviewer should ask the author to add tests.
+If a bug fix PR doesn't include a test case, the review should ask the author to add tests.

-For a performance improvement PR, if no benchmark result is provided, the reviewer should ask the author to attach a benchmark result.
+If a performance improvement PR doesn't include a benchmark result, the reviewer should ask the author to attach one.

 ## What to look for in a code review

 ### Design

-The most important thing to cover in a review is the overall design.
+The most important thing of a review is checking the overall design.

-Read the description of the PR, and if it's not easy to understand, ask the author to improve it.
-You may consider questions like:
+To learn the overall design of a PR, you can read the description of the PR.
+If the description is unclear or hard to understand, you can request the author to improve it.
+You may consider asking questions such as the following:

 * Does the change integrate well with the rest of our system?
-* Is it a good time now to add this functionality?
+* Is now a good time to add this functionality?

-[TiDB Internals forum](https://internals.tidb.io/) is a place for discussion.
-For pull requests that are created without prior consensus, try to seek consensus there.
+If you need a further discussion of the PR, you can go to [TiDB Internals forum](https://internals.tidb.io/).
+For pull requests that are created without prior consensus, try to seek consensus there too.

 ### Functionality

-* Does this PR do what the developer intend to do?
+* Does this PR do what the developer intends it to do?
 * Is what the developer intend to do good for the users with this implementation?

 Basically, PR authors are expected to test their PRs well-enough before code reviews.
 However, as a reviewer you should still think about edge cases, especially for problems about concurrency.

 You can always validate the PR if you want.

-It's hard to understand how some changes will impact a user when you're just reading the code, such as a UI change.
-You can ask the PR author to give you a demo of the functionality if it's too inconvenient to try it yourself.
+For some changes such as UI, it is hard to understand how the changes will impact users when you are just reading the code.
+In this case, if it is too inconvenient to try it yourself, you can ask the PR author to give you a demo of the functionality.

 ### Logic

-In the case that concurrent programming involved, it's particularly important to think about the logic in code review.
+When concurrent programming is involved, it's particularly important to think about the logic in code review.
 These sorts of issues are very hard to detect by just running the code and usually need somebody to think carefully.

 The human brain is just like a special machine, it is good at checking a small piece of logic before the states become too complex.
 Complexity is the biggest challenge of software.

 ### Complexity

 Is the PR more complex than it should be?
-Check the following items for review the complexity of a PR:
+To learn that, you can check the following items when reviewing the complexity of the PR:

 * Are individual lines too complex?
 * Are functions too complex?
 * Are classes too complex?

-"Too complex" usually means "can't be understood quickly by readers".
-It may also mean "developers are likely to introduce bugs when they try to call or modify this code".
+"Too complex" usually means "the code changes cannot be understood quickly by readers" or "PR authors are likely to introduce bugs when they try to call or modify the code".

 A particular type of complexity is over-engineering, where developers have made the code more generic than it needs to be, or added functionality that isn’t presently needed by the system.
 Reviewers should be especially vigilant about over-engineering.
 Encourage developers to solve problems must to be solved now, not problems that a developer speculates might need to be solved in the future.